 Clicking on the Finish button finishes the process.

-In the process above, you were able to control the installation process and it was an interactive process wherein you key in your requirements and based on that the installation progresses.
-Here we are going to introduce to you a way of installing MongoDB in a silent or an unattended manner using the MongoDB command line utility.
+In the process above, you were able to control the installation process and it was an interactive process wherein your key in your requirements and based on that the installation progresses.
+Here we are going to introduce to you a way of installing MongoDB in a silent or an unattended manner using the MongoDB command-line utility.

 Take a look at the following steps on how to do the same: